Inflation Protection Fund Analysis

 Technical Drivers

-As of the 1st of February, Inflation Protection retains the Market Risk Adjusted Performance of (3.89), standard deviation of 0.2722, and Risk Adjusted Performance of (0.04).
+As of the 5th of January, Inflation Protection retains the Market Risk Adjusted Performance of (0.73), risk adjusted performance of (0.09), and Standard Deviation of 0.5644.
 Concerning fundamental indicators, the technical analysis model lets you check existing technical drivers of Inflation Protection Fund, as well as the relationship between them.

 Inflation Protection Price Movement Analysis